 "Mr Speaker, what happened that day – and since – was wrong.
 It was wrong that the responsible authorities knew Hillsborough did not meet minimum safety standards and yet still allowed the match to go ahead.
 It was wrong that the families have had to wait for so long and fight so hard just to get to the truth.
 And it was wrong that the police changed the records of what happened and tried to blame the fans.

 "We ask the police to do difficult and often very dangerous things on our behalf.
-And South Yorkshire Police is a very different organization today from what it was then.
-But we do the many, many honorable police men and women a great disservice if we try to defend the indefensible.
+And South Yorkshire Police is a very different organisation today from what it was then.
+But we do the many, many honourable police men and women a great disservice if we try to defend the indefensible.

 "It was also wrong that neither Lord Justice Taylor nor the Coroner looked properly at the response of the other emergency services.
 Again, these are dedicated people who do extraordinary things to serve the public.